Docs Assistant Embedding

 Step 1: Add the Script

-<script src="https://widget.companin.tech/docs-widget.js" data-client-id="YOUR_CLIENT_ID" data-assistant-id="YOUR_ASSISTANT_ID" data-config-id="YOUR_CONFIG_ID" data-locale="en"></script>Step 2: Add a Trigger Button
+<script src="https://widget.companin.tech/docs-widget.js" data-client-id="YOUR_CLIENT_ID" data-assistant-id="YOUR_ASSISTANT_ID" data-config-id="YOUR_CONFIG_ID" data-instance-id="docs-help" data-locale="en"></script>Step 2: Add a Trigger Button

 Create a button or element that calls the widget's open() method: